The future of work?

 Needs of employees

 However, in spite of all the hippiness and coolness, the exenstial basic needs of employees must not be forgotten: for example, those who have sufficient salary, job security and work-life balance.

-One hears that the seemingly modern and hip start-up culture is often used to hide self-exploitation and abuses in the company, according to the motto: "We have a football table, but expect 70 hours of work per week."
-But studies have shown that young workers are less and less influenced by this.
+One hears that the seemingly modern and hip start-up culture is often used to hide self-exploitation and grievances in the company, according to the motto: "We have a football table, but expect 70 hours of work per week."
+But studies have shown that young employees are less and less influenced by this.